It’s Time to Get Your Pricing House in Order

 MARCH 6, 2016

 Some companies serving small business have indeed reached multi-million client counts (see table), but their products cost much less and are essential for basic operations.** Infusionsoft’s challenge is to convince a large fraction* small business owners that their product is also essential.
 Product managers described a plausible glide path from having the system identify opportunities to having it suggest marketing programs to having it execute those suggestions autonomously.
-Whether it’s realistic is another question. million $1.6 Two other vendors also caught my eye.
+Whether it’s realistic is another question. million $1.6 I’m pretty sure they’re right. billion.

 Beanstalk Data Adds Service to the Marketing Automation Recipe